Electronic Registration Information Center: History

+In 2022, The Gateway Pundit, a conservative news website that does not follow industry standards of credibility and transparency, published a number of articles implying the program was part of a left-wing election conspiracy, despite the participation of both Democratic and Republican-led states.

-Various far-right campaigns opposing the program have emerged since 2022.
-According to The New York Times, ERIC received seed funding from the Pew Charitable Trusts, to which businessman George Soros had previously donated.
-As a result, opponents of ERIC accused the program of being a "voter registration vehicle for Democrats".
-However, the Pew Charitable Trusts' funds towards ERIC were separate from Soros' donations.
+Various conservative campaigns opposing the program have emerged since the Gateway Pundit series.
+According to The New York Times, ERIC received seed funding from the Pew Charitable Trusts.
+Because businessman George Soros had previously donated to the Pew Trusts, opponents of ERIC accused the program of being a "voter registration vehicle for Democrats."
+However, the Pew Charitable Trusts' funding of ERIC was separate from Soros' donations.

-Five states have withdrawn from the program since joining it; in January 2022, Secretary of State of Louisiana Kyle Ardoin announced that Louisiana would suspend its participation in ERIC, then fully withdrew in July 2022.
-Alabama withdrew from the program in January 2023, as Secretary of State of Alabama Wes Allen made exiting ERIC one of his campaign issues.
+Under pressure from right-wing activists, nine states with Republican leadership have exited the program.
+In January 2022, Secretary of State of Louisiana Kyle Ardoin announced that Louisiana would suspend its participation in ERIC, then fully withdrew in July 2022.
+Alabama withdrew from the program in January 2023, after Secretary of State of Alabama Wes Allen made exiting ERIC one of his campaign issues.
 Florida, Missouri, and West Virginia announced their withdrawals on March 6, 2023.
+Later the same month, Ohio also withdrew from ERIC; Ohio Secretary of State Frank LaRose had previously defended the organization but changed course, saying that ERIC had "double[d]-down on poor strategic decisions".

-In February 2023, Alabama Secretary of State Wes Allen, who had previously withdrawn Alabama from ERIC, released a statement in which he reported that he had visited ERIC's given address for their offices.
-Allen said that he found the offices totally vacant with "no ERIC presence of any kind", instead that it was a rentable "virtual office".
-ERIC executive director Shane Hamlin responded by stating that the address was meant only for mailing purposes, and that ERIC never had physical brick and mortar offices since its founding.
+In February 2023, Alabama Secretary of State Wes Allen, who had previously withdrawn Alabama from ERIC, released a statement reporting that he had visited the address given by ERIC for its office.
+Allen said that he found the office totally vacant with "no ERIC presence of any kind" and that it instead was a rentable "virtual office".
+ERIC Executive Director Shane Hamlin responded by stating that the address was meant only for mailing purposes and that ERIC has never had physical brick and mortar offices since its founding.
 According to ERIC's website, ERIC does not disclose the location of any of its servers for safety reasons.